 Battle of the Hook

 Rex McCall discusses arriving in Korea and describes his experiences in the Battle of the Hook.
-He said there was sporadic fire from the Chinese and he went on night time patrols.
-He would try to get sleep in a bunker farther down the hill during the day.
-He says it reminded him of trench warfare during World War I. The Chinese were about 450 feet away.
+He shares how there was sporadic fire from the Chinese and recalls how he went on night time patrols.
+He remembers he would try to sleep in a bunker farther down the hill during the day.
+He comments on how it reminded him of trench warfare during World War I. He recalls the Chinese only being about four hundred fifty feet away.

 Working with South Korean troops

 Rex McCall talks about working with South Korean troops who were called KABCF or Korean Augmentation British Commonwealth Forces.
-He said they did the same thing as the Australian troops and acted as interpreters.
-He got along well with one South Korean named Han Man Sum.
+He recalls they did the same thing as the Australian troops and acted as interpreters.
+He shares that he got along well with one South Korean named Han Man Sum.

-Rex McCall was able to go back to Korea and was impressed with Seoul and modern day Korea.
-There was a lot of activity, tall buildings, and everyone treated him well.
-He visited the invasion tunnels at the DMZ, a traditional village, and saw The Korean National Dancers during his revisit trip.
+Rex McCall shares how he was able to travel back to Korea and that he was impressed with Seoul and modern-day Korea.
+He recalls there being a lot of activity, tall buildings, and everyone treating him well.
+He recounts visited the invasion tunnels at the DMZ, a traditional village, and seeing the Korean National Dancers during his revisit trip.

-Rex McCall says there isn't much coverage of the Korean War in Australian textbooks.
-He says for many years it wasn't called a war in Australia and was referred to as a police action because of political reasons.
-He says The Korean War should be remembered because of the sacrifices made by the soldiers and civilians and because Korea is doing very well right now economically and politically.
+Rex McCall shares there is not much coverage of the Korean War in Australian textbooks.
+He says for many years it was not called a war in Australia and was referred to as a police action because of political reasons.
+He states the Korean War should be remembered because of the sacrifices made by the soldiers and civilians and because Korea is doing very well economically and politically.